mattwparas/steel/README.md

 ## Getting Started

-This github repository contains a client that uses the `steel`, `steel_derive`, and `steel_repl` crates (which also live in this repo).
+This github repository contains a cli interpreter.
 To try it out on the online playground, go to the [Steel playground](https://mattwparas.github.io/steel-playground/dev).
 To get started using a repl with the crates, make sure you first have rust installed.

 Then, clone the repo and run the following command: